Search

 2

-CRISPR/Cas9 knockout of GmMYB84 in soybean caused severe growth inhibition, decreased antioxidant capacity, and elevated oxidative stress under cadmium exposure
+CRISPR/Cas9 knockout of GmMYB84 in soybean caused severe growth inhibition and significantly elevated oxidative damage markers (hydrogen peroxide and malondialdehyde) under cadmium exposure.

 3